hasib7861/Shmup/README.md

 # Shmup
-This is a shmup game i am making to learn pygame following the insightful tutorials from KidsCanCode
+This is a shmup game I am making to learn pygame following the insightful tutorials from KidsCanCode